imanzaf/ift_coursework_2024/team_adansonia/README.md

 - **MongoDB**: Manages database operations with MongoDB.
 - **Validation**: Ensures data integrity and correctness.

+## system requirements

+To run this project, you need to make sure you have
+- At least 6GB of RAM usable by docker container
+- At least 128GB of free space on hard drive available to docker.

+This can be checked and adjusted on docker desktop settings.

 ## Instructions

 ### Running the App on Docker